 Sukasa Bungalows: Mexican-style casitas located across the street from the waterfront and the malecón with a 24-hour front desk.
 All bungalows include wifi, air conditioning, microwave, fridge, coffee machine, some rooms come with full kitchen.

-Loreto makes for the perfect stop if you’re driving and camping down Baja because, unlike most cities, you can camp right in town.
+Loreto makes for the perfect stop if you’re camping in Baja California because you can stay right in the heart of town, where most of the main attractions and restaurants are.

 Romanita RV Park: A small, basic campground and RV park with large palapas, water and electricity hookups, and bathrooms.
 The best thing about it is its location in the heart of town, along the pedestrian walkway, about a block and a half away from the sea.